WillKoehrsen/discovering-disease-outbreaks-base/README.md

 ## Setup

-This project requires Python 3.7 which can be installed from the [official Python page](https://www.python.org/downloads/) or with a package manager such as [anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html?highlight=conda#installation).
+This project requires Python 3.7 installed with the [anaconda distribution](https://www.anaconda.com/distribution/).

-To install the required libraries, run `pip install -r requirements.txt` from the project root directory.
-This will install the libraries and you should be good to go.
+To install the required libraries in a new virtual environment, run `conda env create -f environment.yml` from the project root directory.
+This will install the  libraries into a virtual env that can be activated with `conda activate discovering-disease-outbreaks`.

-Data is located at `data/headlines.txt`.
+The data is located at `data/headlines.txt`.
 Run `jupyter notebook` to start a Jupyter Notebook and get coding!